Common Problems with Sales and Solutions

 Solution: Sharing of Contacts Among Team

 You don’t need a CRM if you just want to ditch the spreadsheet.
-Shared Contacts for Gmail® allows contact sharing, something that Google Contacts do not offer.
-Hence, the contact number for potential customers are entered only once.
-You can just change the tags once he progressed into the sales funnel.
+Shared Contacts for Gmail® allows contact sharing, something that Google Contacts does not offer.
+Hence, the contact numbers for potential customers are entered only once.
+You can just change the tags once he progresses into the sales funnel.
 When the marketing and sales teams share the database, less paperwork for both.
 They would also have more time to do their actual job.

 Ready to share your contacts?